simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at May 12 2025 0001 UTC.

-Radio Blackout Forecast for May 11-May 13 2025
+Radio Blackout Forecast for May 12-May 14 2025

-              May 11        May 12        May 13
+              May 12        May 13        May 14
-R1-R2           40%            5%            5%
+R1-R2            1%            1%            1%
-R3 or greater    5%            1%            1%
+R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1/R2 (Minor/Moderate) radio blackouts on 11 May as Region 4079 completes its transit beyond the W limb.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```